Search Engine Appearances

 How to interpret the data

-High volume + strong position: You already have useful search visibility for that term
+High volume + strong position (green sparkline): You already have useful search visibility for that term

-High volume + weak position: There may be room to improve your off-platform SEO or press strategy
+High volume + weak position (red sparkline): There may be room to improve your off-platform SEO or press strategy

 Low volume + strong position: The term is relevant, but total search demand is limited